 Cisco has been a pioneer in network infrastructure since 1984.
 With a host of network devices including servers, routers, switches, unified computing system (UCS) devices, firewalls, and load balancers under its belt, it's one of the most sought after network infrastructure vendors for many organizations across the globe.
 The reliability, efficiency, and performance of Cisco devices has built such a legacy around the brand over the last couple of decades that in the present environment, it's almost impossible to find network systems that run without any Cisco devices.

-Cisco devices are not only present in almost every network environment across the globe, but also play a key role in them.
+Cisco management is the need of the hour as Cisco devices are not only present in almost every network environment across the globe, but also play a key role in them.
 Cisco servers are used to host business-critical applications; Cisco firewalls are used as entry-point security systems; Cisco routers are used to route business critical traffic across the network infrastructure; the list goes on and on.

-Every minute, Cisco devices around the world are responsible for processing and transmitting data worth millions of dollars.
+Every minute, Cisco devices all over the world are responsible for processing and transmitting data worth millions of dollars.
 In addition to this, the need for organizations to get the most out of every penny invested in their Cisco IT infrastructure makes Cisco management a critical component of any organization's well-defined network monitoring and management policy.

 The factors that ensure the maximum efficiency of any Cisco infrastructure include: